Analyzing Political Violence - September 12th, Hour 3

 Where's the city's burning?

-Where's the indiscriminate uh physical harm and financial injury to our to our neighbors that uh you know happened for a multitude of other people in the in the history of the United States, even recently.
+Where's the indiscriminate physical harm and financial injury to our neighbors that happened for a multitude of other people in the history of the United States, even recently?

-And yet the right, what did we what did we see last night?
+And yet, the right, what did we see last night?

-We saw a prayer vigils, we saw moments of silence, we saw people gathering peacefully, quietly, remembering and mourning.
+We saw people gathering peacefully, quietly, remembering and mourning.

 The left is violent.